proper-testing/proper-testing.github.io/pages_src/Tutorials/1#PropEr_testing_of_generic_servers.md

             proplists:get_keys(?AVAILABLE_MOVIES) ++ [titanic, inception]).

-The generators for names and movies become:
+Given these macros, the generators for names and movies are written using the `elements/1` function of PropEr:

     :::erlang
     name() -> elements(?NAMES).